Migrations

 This guide walks you through migrating a database using an Express app and a MySQL Capsule.

-You might find our guide to setting up a MySQL Data Capsule and our creating an Express application with Code Capsules tutorial helpful.
+You might find our guides on setting up a MySQL Data Capsule and creating an Express application with Code Capsules helpful.

 Step 1: Clone From Your GitHub Repository